 Alternately, there’s a laundry list of conditions which are largely within our ability to control: obesity, hypertension, high cholesterol, stress and accidents among them.
 Ignoring risk factors associated with these conditions can ultimately result in degraded health and higher expenses for both direct care and insurance coverage.
-Health insurance companies often charge higher premiums if you have any of these conditions, or are a heavy user of prescription drugs.

 But that’s only the beginning of what it will cost.
 Degraded health can lead to stress (over declining health), loss of productivity and even loss of happiness.
 Each of these factors have direct and indirect costs associated with them.

 How to Save Money by Taking Better Care of Yourself